+When most people think of taking a long weekend getaway to Norway, Stavanger tends to be overshadowed by the country's capital.
 But the port town of Stavanger has a lot to offer the more adventurous explorer and is an ideal choice for those looking to experience one of Norway's spectacular fjords without taking an extended holiday.

 The city is the gateway to the incredible Lysefjord, home to the iconic Preikestolen (Pulpit Rock) and offerers excellent choice in outdoor activities from cruising on the glass-like fjord to hiking to panoramic summits.

+The direct flights from London are just under 2 hours allowing you to spend your full break taking in the sights of this beautiful destination.
 With one day spent enjoying a fjord cruise and one day left open to explore the compact and attractive city centre, you'll really feel you've made the most of your holiday.

 No trip to the area is complete without taking a cruise on the spectacular Lysefjord.
 This narrow fjord winds its way past beautiful mountains rising from the sea and passes idyllic islands, enchanting landscapes and picturesque villages.
 Gaze up at famous Preikestolen (Pulpit Rock) from the sea below, see the mysterious Vagabond’s Cave and learn its legend, and taste crystal-clear mountain water from mighty Hanging Falls.
-(B,D)
+(B)

 If you're looking for an more active day, why not combine the cruise with a hike to the top of Preikestolen - dubbed by Lonely Planet as the world's "most spectacular viewing platform" for just £40 more per person.
-Speak to your Regent Norway specialist about adding this guided hike on to your holiday.
+Speak to your Norway travel specialist about adding this guided hike on to your holiday.